Refaktr/WordGuess/README.md

-# Python Wordle Clone 🎯
+# Python WordGuess Game 🎯

-A terminal-based implementation of the popular word-guessing game Wordle, written in Python.
-This clone features multiple difficulty levels and a clean, colorful interface.
+A terminal-based implementation of a word-guessing game, written in Python.
+This game features multiple difficulty levels and a clean, colorful interface.

 ## 🎮 Features